Warning: Excessive Schmoopiness

 "So…" Jeff nudges her thigh softly.
 "We sure about this?"

-She sighs, "We have to tell them, Jeff.
+She sighs, just like she has every other time he's asked the same question.
+"We have to tell them, Jeff.
 They're our friends and I want them to know before they guess.
 You know it won't take long because, a) Abed, b) I'm gaining weight as we speak, and c) Abed."

 Well, he can't argue there.

-And now that Jeff's aware of what's happening with Annie's body, he's definitely noticed a change.
+And now that Jeff's aware of what's happening with Annie's body, he's definitely noticed a change, maybe even searched for it.

 "Yeah, but not where you think."